 WHO?
 4. WHO WILL BE CONSULTED?
-(Key stakeholders) (Check all that apply) OCDSB Community Students Very Parents/guardians Very School council(s) Ottawa Carleton Assembly of School Councils Advisory committees (Specify below) Special Education Advisory Committee, etc Other Please describe or expand on who will be consulted and any partner Internal to OCDSB External / Other (please identify) Agencies/associations Community groups General Public Other governments Other 5.
+(Key stakeholders) (Check all that apply) OCDSB Community Internal to OCDSB √ Trustees √ Superintendents √ Principals and/or Vice-principals Managers District staff Federations Other hers in the consultation: External / Other (please identify) Agencies/associations Community groups General Public Other governments Other 5.
 HAVE ANY OF THESE STAKEHOLDERS BEEN INVOLVED IN INFORMAL CONSULTATION AS PART OF THE DEVELOPMENT OF THIS PLAN?
 In accordance with section 4.3 of Policy P.110.GOV, it is expected that informal consultation has taken place with representative stakeholders to obtain their suggestions prior to finalizing this plan.
 Please describe below.
 (If this informal consultation did not take place, explain why it was not feasible.)
-Yes, local Trustees, the Superintendent of Instruction for area scho ols, and the Chief Financial Officer.
+Yes, local Trustees, the Superintendent of Instruction for area schools, and the Chief Financial Officer.
 HOW?
-6. HOW WILL STAKEHOLDERS BE MADE AWARE OF THIS CONSULTATION PROCESS?
-(Check all that apply) √ Media advertisement (print and/or radio) √ School newsletter √ Letter distribution √ Website (schools and/or OCDSB sites) √ School council(s) Other Ottawa Carleton Assembly of School Councils Please describe how stakeholders will be made aware of the consultation process and any special requirements for consultation (translation, alternate formats, etc)?
-7. HOW WILL THE CONSULTATION BE CARRIED OUT?
-(Check all that apply) Focus groups Interviews Mail-out or email circulation Open houses / workshops / cafes School council(s) Please describe: Public meetings Survey / question assembly of School Councils naire / Web-based comments
+6. HOW WILL STAKEHOLDERS BE MADE AWARE O F THIS CONSULTATION PROCESS?
+(Check al ll that apply) $ \sqrt{100000000000000000000000000000000000$ 7.
+HOW WILL THE CONSULTATION BE CARRIED OUT?
+(Check all that apply) Focus groups Interviews $$ Mail-out or email circulation Open houses / workshops / cafes $$ School council(s) Please describe: Public meetings Survey / questionnal sembly of School Councils ire Web-based comments